+(a) An individual who is seeking eligibility for coverage for himself or herself through an application submitted to the Exchange (excluding those individuals seeking eligibility for an exemption from the shared responsibility payment) or transmitted to the Exchange by an agency administering an insurance affordability program for at least one of the following:

+(1) Enrollment in a QHP through the Exchange; or

+(2) Medi-Cal and CHIP.

+(b) For SHOP (CCSB):

-- (a) An individual who is seeking eligibility for coverage for himself or herself through an application submitted to the Exchange (excluding those individuals seeking eligibility for an exemption from the shared responsibility payment) or transmitted to the Exchange by an agency administering an insurance affordability program for at least one of the following: - (1) Enrollment in a QHP through the Exchange; or - (2) Medi-Cal and CHIP. - (b) An employer, employee, or former employee seeking eligibility for enrollment in a QHP through the SHOP for himself or herself, and, if the qualified employer offers dependent coverage through the SHOP, seeking eligibility to enroll his or her dependents in a QHP through the SHOP. - "Application Filer" means an applicant; an adult who is in the applicant's household, as defined in 42 CFR Section 435.603(f), or family, as defined in 26 USC Section 36B(d) and 26 CFR Section 1.36B-1(d); an authorized representative; or if the applicant is a minor or incapacitated, someone acting responsibly for an applicant; excluding those individuals seeking eligibility for an exemption from the shared responsibility payment. - "Authorized Representative" means any person or entity that has been designated, in writing, by the applicant to act on his/her behalf or individuals who have appropriate power of attorney or legal conservatorship. - "Benefit Year" means a calendar year for which a health plan provides coverage for health benefits. - "Board" means the executive board that governs the California Health Benefit Exchange, established by Government Code Section 100500. - "California Health Benefit Exchange" or the "Exchange" means the entity established pursuant to Government Code Section 100500.
+(1) An employer who is seeking eligibility to purchase coverage through the SHOP Exchange but is not seeking to enroll in that coverage for himself or herself.

+(2) An employer, employee, or former employee seeking eligibility for enrollment in a QHP through the SHOP for himself or herself, and, if the qualified employer offers dependent coverage through the SHOP, seeking eligibility to enroll his or her dependents in a QHP through the SHOP.

+"Application Filer" means an applicant; an adult who is in the applicant's household, as defined in 42 CFR Section 435.603(f) (November 30, 2016), hereby incorporated by reference, or family, as defined in 26 USC Section 36B(d) and 26 CFR Section 1.36B-1(d) (December 19, 2016), hereby incorporated by reference; an authorized representative; or if the applicant is a minor or incapacitated, someone acting responsibly for an applicant; excluding those individuals seeking eligibility for an exemption from the shared responsibility payment.

+"Authorized Representative" means any person or entity that has been designated, in writing, by the applicant to act on his/her behalf or individuals who have appropriate power of attorney or legal conservatorship.

+"Benefit Year" means a calendar year for which a health plan provides coverage for health benefits.

+"Board" means the executive board that governs the California Health Benefit Exchange, established by Government Code Section 100500.

+"California Health Benefit Exchange" or the "Exchange" means the entity established pursuant to Government Code Section 100500.
 The Exchange also does business as and may be referred to as "Covered California."

 "California Healthcare Eligibility, Enrollment, and Retention System" (CalHEERS) means the California Healthcare Eligibility, Enrollment, and Retention System, created pursuant to Government Code Sections 100502 and 100503, as well as 42 USC Section 18031, to enable enrollees and prospective enrollees of QHPs to obtain standardized comparative information on the QHPs as well as apply for eligibility, enrollment, and reenrollment in the Exchange.
 "Cancellation of Enrollment" means specific type of termination action that ends a qualified individual's enrollment on or before the coverage effective date resulting in enrollment through the Exchange never having been effective with the QHP.